thothom/thothom.com/docs/overview/connections.md

 ## Options

-Techmmunity Symbiosis provides some basic config for the connections, that are present and can be used by any plugin.
+_Symb_ provides some basic config for the connections, that are present and can be used by any plugin.

 Example where to use it: